MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-ata-database.md

 ---
 # required metadata

-title: Troubleshooting ATA using the ATA database | Microsoft ATA
+title: Troubleshooting ATA using the ATA database | Microsoft Docs
 description: Describes how you can use the ATA database to help troubleshoot issues
 keywords:
 author: rkarlin